 6. Personal Information Management

 A number of the Group companies handle personal information in the ordinary course of business.
 These companies have been improving their management system based on their personal information protection policy established chiefly pursuant to the Act on the Protection of Personal Information, while also proactively working to acquire certificates on information security, such as the Privacy Mark and ISMS.
 By doing so, they have been exercising the utmost care to manage personal information properly and prevent any leak.
-In addition, they are in the process of examining and adopting a framework for personal information protection in various countries, including the General Data Protection Regulation, from a range of perspectives.
+In addition, they are in the process of examining and adopting a framework for personal information protection in various countries, including the General Data Protection Regulation and the California Consumer Privacy Act, from a range of perspectives.
 Even so, there is no denying the possibility of the leak of personal information attributable to any system failures, intentional or unintentional errors committed by internal or outside concerned parties, and/or criminal acts, among other factors.
 If this is the case, the Group may face claims for damages and losses, lose its credibility, and its business activities, financial position and operating results may be significantly affected.

 7. System Risk

 A majority of media platform business and a part of the digital marketing business provide services to customers from server-based computer systems via the Internet.
 We are constantly taking measures to ensure stable operation of these systems, including system augmentation and reinforcement of backup systems.
 However, if computer systems or communication networks are shut down by device failure, natural disaster, dramatic and unanticipated increases in access, computer viruses, or other circumstances, it could force services to be suspended, and this could diminish the trust placed in us by customers.
 Such a turn of events has the potential to seriously impact the Group’s business activities, financial position and operating results.